leecheeyong/periodic-table/readme.md

 - There are 20 elements with their symbols and names
 - Made with pure javascript, css, html
 - Fast, Quick, Easy to play
-- Can be edited and be used for other purposes
+- Can be edited and used for other purposes
 - User friendly, well optimized for desktop, mobile and tablet view

 # How to play